 - 1. Log on as system administrator. - 2.
 Click the Config tab. - 3.
-In the System tree view, select VPN Gateways. - 4.
-Select the VPN Gateway name for configuring the authentication.
+In the system tree view, select VPN Gateways. - 4.
+Select the Secure Remote Access name for configuring the authentication.

+Under settings, select Authentication.
 Authentication Servers screen is displayed.